When planning to climb Mount Kilimanjaro, there are several considerations you need to work out before arranging a trip.

 If you’re reading this, then it’s safe to assume that you are interested in climbing Kilimanjaro.
 Who else might want to join you on this once-in-a-lifetime trip?

 Usually, a “trip leader” gathers all the relevant information from us.
 Our recommendation is for the trip leader, or a small group of committed individuals, to make the main decisions and iron out the details.
 Then, once an itinerary is set, reach out to others who might be interested in participating.
-This way, their aren’t too many cooks in the kitchen.
+This way, there aren’t too many cooks in the kitchen.

 Close friends and family members almost always make fantastic teammates.
 However, you might be surprised by who else might want to come.
 So talk about your trip.
 Post about it on social media.
 Sometimes the people you least expect are the ones who have been yearning for an epic outdoor adventure.